resotto/gochk/README.md

 ## GitHub Actions

-You can gochk your package on GitHub Actions with following yml file (temporary specifying credentials):
+You can gochk your package on GitHub Actions with following yml file:

 ```yml
 name: gochk sample